 |3.
 Percent of interest expense deductible for income taxes||0%||100%|

-In Example A, an aftertax return of more than 18% is necessary for an investment to be more attractive than paying off the credit card, but in Example B, the aftertax return needs to exceed only 5.5% for an investment to be relatively more attractive than paying off the home mortgage.
-However, keep in mind that how much you will save by paying off your mortgage early is a sure thing, whereas how much you will actually earn on most investments is highly uncertain.
-Furthermore, paying off your mortgage before you retire should be a high priority goal.
+In Example A, an aftertax return of more than 18% is necessary for an investment to be more attractive than paying off the credit card, but in Example B, the aftertax return needs to exceed only 5.5% for an investment to be more attractive than paying off the home mortgage.
+However, keep in mind that how much you will save by paying off your mortgage early is a sure thing, whereas how much you will actually earn on most investments is uncertain, especially longer- term.
+In any case, paying off your mortgage before you retire should be a high priority goal.

-When you are comparing the various alternatives, a very important consideration is knowing your marginal combined federal and state income tax rate.
-Many people don’t realize that their marginal combined income tax rate is 22% or less.
+When you are comparing the various investment alternatives, a very important consideration is knowing your marginal combined federal and state income tax rate.
+Many people do not realize that their marginal combined income tax rate is 22% or less.

-In most cases, financial advisors would suggest investing the maximum possible in an employer’s retirement savings plan (such as a 401k) and in either a regular or a Roth IRA, before making extra payments on a mortgage.
+In most cases, many financial advisors would suggest investing the maximum possible in an employer’s retirement savings plan (such as a 401k) and/or in either a regular or a Roth IRA, before making extra payments on a mortgage.

 It is important that you stay informed about income tax laws regarding not only interest income investments, but also regarding other types of investments, because it is the aftertax return of an investment that is the critical consideration when comparing the returns of investment alternatives.
-For example, prior to the most recent changes in the capital gains tax laws, long-term capital gains had very little tax advantage over interest income; i.e., both were taxed at similar rates.
-As a result, investments that have potential to appreciate in price, but which pay little or no income, were relatively less attractive than they are now that income tax rates on capital gains are generally well below the tax rates on taxable interest income.
+For example, a number of years ago, long-term capital gains had very little tax advantage over interest income; i.e., they were taxed at similar rates.
+As a result, investments that had the potential to appreciate in price, but which paid little or no income, were relatively less attractive than they are now that income tax rates on long-term capital gains are well below the tax rates on taxable interest income.

-Also, give consideration to the historical returns of interest income investments versus common stocks.
+Give consideration to the historical returns of interest income investments versus common stocks.
 Historically, over periods of 20 years or longer, the annual returns on high-grade bonds have averaged considerably less than those on common stocks — from an average of almost three percentage points less to an average of more than seven percentage points less, depending upon the specific 20-year period.
-And on an aftertax basis, the differences were even greater for bonds with taxable interest payments.
+And, on an aftertax basis, the differences were even greater for bonds that paid taxable interest.